 Short Story: The path that knows

-His small grey head is bowed down like a religious man praying at mass, his eyes are shaded as shadows play across his face.
+His head full of greys is bowed down like a religious man praying at mass, his eyes are shaded as shadows play across his face.
 He walks slowly with a soft rhythm and his torn and tattered dusty black shoes pick up little spurts of dust behind him.

 Like a leper abandoned by family and civilisation, he follows the unknown road without care.
 His thoughts pre-occupy his mind and his heart desperately yearns for the untouchable as he is consumed by the memory of Mona.
 Her sweet laugh plagues him and he can never forget the warm look of her bright brown eyes.

-He still remembers the first time he met her even though it was a decade ago, in 1990, at a time when he was still reeling from the wounds of the war.
-Dragged down by wounds that would not heal, and tormented by visions of the dead, he moved to a small farming community called Dambarefu in search of peace.
-With a small amount of the compensation money that he had received he nursed great ideas of setting up a library for the children on the small piece of land he had bought.
+He still remembers the first time he met her even though it was a decade ago, in 1990, at a time when he was dragged down by wounds that were slow to heal, and tormented by visions of the dead.
+He had just bought land with the compensation money that he had received as a war veteran in the small farming community of Damabrefu, where her intended to farm and open a library for the locals there.

 Days with her were curious, motivating and funny and when the library was open to the public she would spend days arguing with the elders of the community on the importance of reading and would bring the noisy children to order.

-He never knew when he fell in love with her, he just woke up one day and knew how he felt deep in his heart .
-He could do nothing else but wait in doubtful hopefulness until one day she showed up unexpectedly and told him matter of factly, 'Im staying'
+He never knew when he fell in love with her, he just woke up one day and knew how he felt deep in his heart.

-Loving Mona with no inhibition and fear had thawed the coldness he had felt inside for so long and he had begun dream of so many possibilities for their future.
-A few years later they turned his small plot into an active ground of small projects, the Library was running with the help of a few more volunteers, he and Mona had tended to a thriving vegetable garden of which they harvested maize to sell from their fields to raise money for Mona to go to a College in a neighbouring town.
+Her presence, her mind, her thoughts, their conversations, all of it rollled up in a ball thawed the coldness he had felt inside for so long and he had begun dream of so many possibilities for their future.
+In a few years time his small plot had turned into an active productive space, the Library was running smoothly, he and Mona had tended to a thriving vegetable garden of which they harvested to raise money for Mona to go to a College.

 His Mona was gone, she had died nine years ago during childbirth in the small cottage they had called home.
 The baby they had so desperately hoped for was a stillborn.

 Over time his abandoned home eventually fell into neglect, he preferred roaming the forests, than the company of men.
-He felt deep down that he had been a fool all along by believing that he could have a good life after all the killing he had done.
-The same death he had bestowed with his hand upon those that he had called enemies, had come into his life and snatched away his happiness.
+He felt deep down that he had been a fool all along for believing that he could get a second chance after all the blood he had on his hands.
+The same death he had bestowed with his hands upon those that he had called enemies, had come into his life and snatched away his happiness.

 Having shunned the people in his community, he earned himself the nickname ‘Crazy Mutede’, which some brave village children would shout, at a distant from his homestead.
 Rumours soon circulated from mothers telling their children that he turned into a rabid animal that preyed on naughty children.
 It was believed by the farming community of Dambarefu that if one passed by his house on a full moon’s evening, one could hear shrieks and howls coming from his small hut.